0x1-company/dcns-react-address/README.md

-# React LNS Address Component
+# React DcNS Address Component

 The Address component is a drop-in React component for your dapps.
-Anytime you need to take an address as an input, you can use the React LNS Address Component instead to resolve LNS names or provide feedback with reverse records.
+Anytime you need to take an address as an input, you can use the React DcNS Address Component instead to resolve DcNS names or provide feedback with reverse records.

 ![Default component vie](./src/doc/basic.png)